needle-sbi/needle-sbi/docs/concepts/hydra_config.md

 | `datamodule` | `dataset_config`, `input_models`, `fold_index`, `n_folds` |
 | Downstream task (`args._target_`) | `snapshot_path` |

-You don't need to accept every one of these — NEEDLE inspects your class's `__init__` signature (and `luigi.Parameter` attributes for downstream tasks), passes only the kwargs it actually supports, and silently drops the rest, logging a warning (an info message for `snapshot_path`) for whatever gets skipped.
-So a class only declares the parameters it actually uses; no `**kwargs` catch-all required:
+NEEDLE inspects your class's `__init__` signature and `luigi.Parameter` attributes for downstream tasks, passes only the kwargs it actually supports and silently drops the rest, logging a warning (an info message for `snapshot_path`) for whatever gets skipped.
+Your class only needs to declare the parameters it actually uses, no `**kwargs` catch-all required.

 ```python
 class MyDataModule(lightning.LightningDataModule):